 Although infamous for its volatile nature, boxing is a great sport for children to teach them the art of intelligent moves by outwitting the opponent.
-A mentally stimulating activity to aid children build confidence, boxing training also increases their overall physical strength.
+It is a mentally stimulating activity to aid children build confidence, boxing training also increases their overall physical strength.
 It is a constructive way to let children understand the importance of taking calculated risks in life.
 By incorporating safe equipment and methods, boxing training can nurture today’s children into tomorrow’s boxing prodigies.

 Agile movements or footwork are an integral part of boxing that help boxers attack their opponents with deadly punches while evading their jabs.
 Another aspect of ring movements is to evenly distribute the weight between the two feet so that each punch comes with maximum power.
-A good coordination between punches and footwork improves balance and cognitive process in children.
+A good coordination between punches and footwork improves balance and cognitive development in children.

-Boxing training for children has many profound mental benefits.
+Boxing training for children has many profound mental health benefits.
 Good performance in the ring with increased stamina cultivates confidence.
-Persistent punching on a heavy bag can help children with focus issues leading to better concentration in classroom.
-It is an ideal sport for children with behavioural and anger management issues as it helps channel their emotions positively in the ring.
+Persistent punching on a heavy bag can help children with focus issues leading to better concentration in the classroom.
+It is an ideal sport for children with behavioral and anger management issues as it helps channel their emotions positively in the ring.
 Boxing training helps develop determination, self-discipline and a healthy lifestyle amongst children.